Edward Burkhardt

 Edward Arnold Burkhardt is a railroad executive, the founder and current chairman of Rail World Inc.

 Career

 After gaining a B.S. with honors in Industrial Administration from Yale University and studying Rail Transportation at Yale's graduate school, Burkhardt initially worked for the Wabash Railroad.
-He was then an executive with Chicago and North Western Transportation, first as vice president of marketing and then vice president of operations.
+He was then an executive with the Chicago and North Western Railroad, first as vice president of marketing and then vice president of operations.
+He also helped back the railroad’s short-lived steam program, which primarily used steam locomotive No. 1385.

 Wisconsin Central Transportation Corporation

 Following passage of the Staggers Rail Act, on April 3, 1987, Soo Line Railroad announced the sale of its Lake States Transportation Division to private investors led by Burkhardt and Thomas F. Power Jr., former chief financial officer at the Milwaukee Road, creating the new Wisconsin Central Transportation Corporation.
 The first WC train ran from Stevens Point to North Fond du Lac, Wisconsin on October 11, 1987.
-Burkhardt served as chairman, president and chief executive officer of the company for 12 years, during which WCTC also:
+Burkhardt was chairman, president and chief executive officer of the company for 12 years, during which Burkhardt also: